Interstate 269 Mississippi and Tennessee

 Parts of the freeway, between Collierville and Millington, preexisted the I-269 designation as Tennessee 385.
 The section of Tennessee 385 (Bill Morris Parkway) between Interstate 240 and Collierville is not a part of the proposed Interstate 269; however, it is built to Interstate standards.

-For a time prior to the I-269 designation, the beltway route was considered for Interstate 69, but the city of Memphis wanted Interstate 69 to pass directly through downtown, so the bypass had to be numbered as something else.
-The bypass was briefly referred to as Interstate 669 on some Internet chat rooms and on misc.transport.road, but Interstate 269 was the designation ultimately chosen.
+For a time prior to the I-269 designation, the beltway route was considered for Interstate 69, but the city of Memphis wanted Interstate 69 to pass directly through Downtown, so the bypass had to be numbered as something else.
+The bypass was briefly referred to as Interstate 669 on misc.transport.road, but Interstate 269 was the designation ultimately chosen.

 Bill Morris Parkway